About Maclaurin Chaplaincy

 May Lee

 May serves as Ministry Coordinator for the International Students Ministry in Central Auckland.
 Her primary responsibility revolves around providing pastoral care for international students.
 May studied for a Bachelor of Contemporary Christian Ministry at Alphacrucis College.
 She has gained valuable experience through her previous tenure with TSCF and is currently working at ISMNZ.
-May is based in the chapel on Thursdays.
+May is based in the hall on Wednesdays and Thursdays.

 Dong-bin serves as the Associate Outreach Pastor at Upper City Community, a missional ministry located in the upper city area under the auspices of the Presbyterian Church of Aotearoa New Zealand (PCANZ).
 He earned his Bachelor of Theology from Chongshin Presbyterian University in Korea and holds a Master of Divinity degree from the Coramdeo Presbyterian Theological Seminary within the Oceanian General Assembly.
 He enjoys mingling with people from diverse cultural backgrounds and believes that within these interactions, they can influence each other.
 While he comes from a Christian background, he holds the belief that the church should step beyond its boundaries and engage with the world at large.